irfan-efendi19/back-end-nahdlatut-turots/README.md

-# Back-End API MESRA App
+# Back-End API for Nahdlatut Turots App

 ## Backend service:

-You can check the public API documentation that we used for the mobile app (https://www.postman.com/irfan-desain/mesra/collection/yp56kvp/mesra-motor-sehat-dan-rapi).
+You can check the public API documentation that we used for the mobile app (https://documenter.getpostman.com/view/29522198/2sAYQUquEg).

 ## Technologies Used